justisGipson/google_cert/configuration_management_and_the_cloud/week_two/README.md

 for real computers being used by real users___

 When starting out with Puppet, it's common to use the manual signing approach.
-In this case, when the node connects to the master, it will generate a certificate request, which we'll go into a queue in the Puppet master machine.
-You 'll then need to verify that the machine's identity is correct and the baked-in CA will issue the corresponding certificate.
+In this case, when the node connects to the master, it will generate a certificate request, which will go into a queue in the Puppet master machine.
+You 'll then need to verify that the machine's identity is correct and the baked-in CA will issue the corresponding certificate

 If your fleet is large, this manual approach won't really work.
 Instead, you'll want to write a script that verifies the identity of the machines automatically for you

-One way to do this is by copying a unique piece of information into the machines when they get provisioned and then use this pre-shared data as part of the certificate request.
+One way to do this is by copying a unique piece of information into the machines when they get provisioned and then use this pre-shared data as part of the certificate request

 That way, your script can verify that the machines are who they claim to be without involving any humans

+---

+### Setting Up Puppet Clients and Servers

+We've already installed the Puppet master package on this computer, so we'll use it as the master

+Since this is a test deployment to demonstrate Puppet, we'll configure it to automatically sign the certificate requests of the nodes we add

+Remember, if we were deploying this to real computers, we'd have to manually sign the requests or implement a proper validating script

 ---